-Improve the quality of your customer service by taking full advantage of online and social media channels.
 It’s a simple fact: people hate waiting almost as much as they hate to be ignored.
 The sooner you can provide service to your customers, the better.

 In this case, it’s a good idea to monitor several types of keywords, including: your product or service, particular product features, specific industry terms related to your business, the name of your brand or company, and your competitors.
 Monitor mentions of these keywords with social listening to find potential leads who have an active interest in your type of product or service.

 It is so easy for customers to ask for online recommendations and search for advice on the web before making any purchase decisions now.
 In the span of just one month, Brand24 collected almost 45,000 mentions that included the question “where can I buy”.
 There is enormous space for brands to join in on the conversation and suggest their products to prospects who really need them.

 We use Brand24 ourselves to find people who are looking for recommendations for good social media listening tools.

 Our community managers then do a great job of interacting with these users to let them know about Brand24.
 This is one of our best methods of identifying new leads and has one of the highest conversion rates, too.